ShieldQiQi/FourAxisManipulator/README.md

 Simplify the Text to dashs from outlines and solid first, then sort the pointqueue according to
 <br>
 hand-writing habits.
-But the effects is not obvious, need for more revolution.
+But the effects is not obvious, need for more revolution...